TLA-FLAT/FLAT/README.md

 * the tools/scripts to enable an import of existing metadata records and language resources

+###Notes###
-*Note*: FLAT used to be known as EasyLAT, so occassionally documentation and code might still use that name.
+FLAT used to be known as EasyLAT, so occassionally documentation and code might still use that name.